 Dagerman will write only one more novel: Bröllopsbesvär (Wedding Worries), published in 1949, and regarded by some as his best.
 In this novel, he returns one final time to the setting of his grandparents’ farm and characters to describe the human condition, including a search for forgiveness and salvation.
 In this book, Dagerman, who throughout his career experiments with different literary styles, makes ample use of stream-of-consciousness as a way of penetrating a character.

 Stig, Anita, and their daughter, Lo.

 After his early and rapid successes, expectations keep rising, not least his own.
-Dagerman struggles with depression and an onset of writer’s block.
+Dagerman and an onset of writer’s block.
 He becomes restless in the now suburbanized Götze family, and is drawn to the medium of theater.
 As a playwright, and even a one-time director, he meets friends and lovers within the theater world, leaving his family for periods at a time.
-Eventually, Dagerman breaks away for good to live with and later marry the celebrated actress Anita Björk with whom he gets a daughter.
+Eventually, Dagerman breaks away for good to live with and later marry the celebrated with whom he gets a daughter.
 But the break proves difficult, emotionally and financially.
 Dagerman feels guilty leaving his young sons, and takes on mounting debt to support his first family.
 The assumption is that the debt will be paid when he publishes his next book.